judka-uriel/uriel-book/uriel_en.md

 [32a](https://www.sefaria.org/Sotah.32a.13), in his commentaries on Devarim [1:5](https://www.sefaria.org/Deuteronomy.1.5?with=Rashi) and [27:8](https://www.sefaria.org/Deuteronomy.27.8?with=Rashi),
-said that Moses taught the Torah in 70 languages.
+said that Moshe taught the Torah in 70 languages.

 Therefore, in accordance with Zekhariah [8:19](https://www.sefaria.org/Zechariah.8.19), the secondary fasts